denten-books/plain-text/0-intro.md

 The passage from keystroke to pixel gives the book its shape.
 In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
-The first three chapters are thus concerned with the structure of the computational metaphor.
 The **first chapter** begins with an explication.
 What does it mean to turn a page, I ask, when neither the page nor the action of turning correspond to their implied analogies?
 The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.
 The logic of "directness" leads to the rapidly developing field of brain-to-computer interfaces.
 The chapter concludes with a moment of speculative formalism, in which we consider the possibility of affective literature that eschews language and representation.

 At the core of the book's **second chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought